Table of Contents

 Seshat’s symbols include:

-- Leopard skin – Leopard skin was symbolic of her power over danger and the protection she provided from it, since leopards were a common and feared predator.
+- Leopard skin – Leopard skin was symbolic of her power over danger and the protection she provided from it, since leopards were a feared predator.
+It was also an exotic kind of pelt, and was associated with the foreign land of Nubia, where leopards dwelt.

 - Tablet and stylus – These represent Seshat’s role as the record keeper of time and a divine scribe.

-- Star – Seshat’s unique symbol featuring a crescent like shape with a star or flower atop it resembles a bow, and may have symbolized precision and dexterity when looking at it in relation to archery.
+- Star – Seshat’s unique symbol featuring a crescent like shape with a star or flower atop it resembles a bow (another symbol for Nubia, sometimes called ‘the land of the bow’), and may have symbolized precision and dexterity when looking at it in relation to archery.
 It could also be interpreted as a symbol of light similar to halos of saints.

-When compared with the other deities of the Egyptian pantheon, Seshat isn’t very well known in the modern world.
+When compared with the other deities of the Egyptian pantheon, Seshat is not very well known in the modern world.
 However, she was one of the most widely recognized and important goddesses of her time.